-Effective March 16, we’ve begun rescheduling all elective, non-urgent surgeries and procedures so that our care teams can be available for those patients who have immediate needs; Primary care and specialty follow-up visits may be rescheduled or be conducted over the phone, via a video visit.
+Starting March 16, we began rescheduling all elective, non-urgent surgeries and procedures so that our care teams can be available for those patients who have immediate needs.

 To help answer questions from patients and families, we’ve created an online resource center.
 There, you can find helpful information from our expert physicians about steps you can take to prevent the spread of the virus and how to a get a free screening if you suspect you have it.